Tips For Healthy Living

 The US Consumer Product Safety Commission is warning consumers, especially pregnant women and young children, to avoid kids’ products, electronics, mattresses, and home furniture that contain certain toxic flame retardants, known as organohalogens.

 Gearing up for a newborn?
-We’ve got tips for safer baby essentials that will help you navigate the must-haves with an eye toward healthier products for your little one.
+We’ve got tips for safer baby products and essentials that will help you navigate the must-haves with an eye toward healthier products for your little one.

 Plastics are ubiquitous, cheap and convenient, but come with a hidden cost: they leach chemicals that contaminate our food and drink, and they create enduring pollution.
 The best thing to do is minimize your use of plastic, especially in the kitchen.
 Where you can’t avoid plastics, get to know how to choose and use safer ones with these essential tips.